NikKowPHP/social-brain/TITLE_PROPOSAL.md

 *The Conductor's Baton*

 **Subtitle:**
-*Unlock the Hidden Rules of Human Connection and Lead Any Room with Neuroscience*
+*Mastering the Hidden Rules of Human Connection with The Conductor Method*